elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/abstract-factory-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The abstract factory pattern offers various advantages, which can get stated as follows.
+      <strong>Interview Response:</strong> The abstract factory pattern offers various advantages, which we can describe in the following fashion.
     </div>
     <br />
     <div></div>

-- The compatibility of items produced by the same factory class gets ensured.
+- We ensure the compatibility of items produced by the same factory class.
-- Open-closed Concept: Clean code, since new product families get introduced without affecting the present code, ensuring the open-closed concept.
+- Open-closed Concept: Clean code, since we introduce new product families without affecting the current code structure, ensuring the open-closed concept.
 - Cleaner code since the single responsibility principle (SRP) gets followed because the obligation for generating the concrete product gets passed to the concrete creator class rather than the client class.

 <br />